 So, where does your inspiration often start from with a sewing project?
 Do you actively search for it?
 I sometimes do.
 I’ll often browse fashion blogs or some of the online designer shops to get ideas and I love to save images to Pinterest or to my photo albums.
 If a certain trend really appeals to me, I’ll look at lots of versions of it….The bells in my post title, for instance, refer to bell/flared sleeves and I personally prefer a modest flare that doesn’t cover my hands.
 When the urge to sew up a new trend strikes, the fabric hunt begins (who doesn’t love fabric shopping!) unless of course, I have something already in my stash that might work….

-The fabric in this top was originally intended for something completely different (isn’t that often the case?
+The fabric in this modified New Look 6434 top was originally intended for something completely different (isn’t that often the case?
 Or is it just me??)
 It’s a gorgeous fine cotton sateen with a touch of lycra and was seen in the Fall collections of Dolce and Gabbana last year.
 I was so lucky to snag a metre of it from Fabric Godmother late last Summer.
 It sat in my storage drawers for a couple of months, but when a special Christmas date night with my husband was on the cards, the stars suddenly aligned and I knew what I wanted to do with the fabric.

 The base pattern that I used for my top was New Look 6434 and I did a few changes to it.
 Firstly, I lengthened the sleeve above the gathered lower section.
 I decided to have it ending just below elbow level and I also made the flared, gathered extension a bit longer than the pattern.
 Another tweak that I did to the pattern was to add two vertical back darts in order to create some subtle waist shaping, but because of this, I had to add a side invisible zipper to make it easier to get on and off.
 Finally, a detail that I also spotted whilst on inspiration reconnaissance, was ruffle details around necklines and I decided to add some of this feature to the neck of my top too.

 I had only a metre of fabric and it was touch and go as to whether I could get all the pieces cut, but I did it, much to my relief and I just managed to squeeze enough out for the ruffle with literally slithers left!
 The ruffle is just a length of fabric folded double and I tapered the gathering thread lines off to nothing at each end so that the ruffle dips down in the centre front.
-I inserted it between the main fabric and a narrow facing of bias cut lining.
+I inserted it in between the main fabric and a narrow facing of bias cut lining.
 I didn’t have enough fabric for proper neck facings, though the binding is less bulky which I prefer.

 I loved wearing this top so much.
 It’s amazingly comfortable and I think it’ll be great to pair with cream jeans in spring too.